 - Ask your Senator why this isn’t done yet!

 - “I have a strong call of duty to serve on the National Economic Council.
 How do I do that?” – Congressman Davidson’s office has already sent this request through to his peers in the legislative branch to add the individual for consideration.
 If others want to serve in other civilian Executive branch capacities (the SBA for example), let his office know and they’ll forward the request on to the right people.

 - “How do we legislate more help for getting high school grads into technical jobs?”

-- The Congressman tried this Spring to pass a Workforce Development bill called the Farm Bill.
+- The Congressman voted this Spring to pass a Workforce Development bill called the Farm Bill.
 The House’s version of this bill includes an able-bodied mandate of working a minimum of 20 hours a week to receive SNAP benefits.
 This able-bodied mandate includes training or schooling as a pre-requisite for SNAP programs.

 - “Good full-time jobs are the best hope for long-term prosperity and stability.”